Intro to iOS Development

 Your task is to implement bookmarking functionality for these recipes.
 You will need a way to keep track of bookmarked recipes to save them locally via UserDefaults.

-First, figure out what data structure you will use to keep track of bookmarked recipes.
+• First, figure out what data structure you will use to keep track of bookmarked recipes.
 Then, think of a key that you will use to access through UserDefaults.
+My recommendation is that you use a BookmarkManager that is a singleton instance.

-Recipes that are bookmarked should have a bookmark icon in their cell.
+• Update the UI so that recipes that are bookmarked should have a bookmark icon in their cell.
 See the Figma for UI details.
+See the point below on how to get the bookmark icon.

 Here is a quick demo of what we are looking for: